christianebacani/Roadmap/README.md

 ### 8 Week SQL Challenge

 This section contains my solutions to the `8 Week SQL Challenge`, showcasing real-world SQL problem-solving skills through various case studies.

+### Data Scraping

+This folder contains all of my Python Scripts for Web Scraping for different resources such as `News`, `Articles`, `Wikis`, or even `Youtube Videos ` that is converted into a `Text File Format`.
+Some of my Python Script is being feed into an AI Agent for that I contributed for an Open Source Project in a Startup Company.

 ## Contact